 Staying in Riga

 During my first visit – back in 1992 – I stayed at Hotel Latvija, at the time one of the few hotels in town, very reminiscent of Riga’s then recent past.
 Passing by on our stroll through town this time, I wanted to see if this old Soviet hotel had changed much, so we had drinks in the hotel’s panorama bar.
-Well, it has of course been modernized, but the views from the top floor are just as spectacular – and I still got a little old-Soviet feel.
-And they did a killer Mojito.
+Well, it has of course been modernised, but the views from the top floor are just as spectacular – and I still got a little old-Soviet feel.
+Also, they did a killer Mojito.

 The Historic Centre of Riga, including the fabulous Art Nouveau/Jugendstil architecture, is a UNESCO World Heritage site.